 Since my retirement I no longer hold regular guidance and feedback hours, so please contact me by email if you want to arrange a meeting.

-My initial ethnographic research in South India concerned family and kinship, focusing on domestic life-cycle ceremonies, especially those of puberty, marriage, and death.
-Subsequent field research in a Hindu temple was concerned with the ceremonial economy linking gods, priests and worshippers, as well as with daily and festival worship.
+My initial field research in South India focused on family and kinship, and the life-cycle ceremonies surrounding puberty, marriage, and death.
+Subsequent research in a Hindu temple was concerned with the ceremonial economy linking gods, priests and worshippers, as well as daily and festival worship.

-In the past I acted as a senior consultant for DfID, and convened a team of Edinburgh anthropologists providing advice to DfID on NGO-implemented community development projects.
+In the 1990s I acted as a senior consultant for DfID, convening a team of Edinburgh anthropologists providing advice on NGO-implemented community development projects.
 I was also involved in policy-related work for DfID itself.

-I have frequently acted as an expert witness in asylum appeals involving Sri Lankans – mainly in the UK, but also in Canada, the USA, and several European countries.
+Since 1994 I have frequently acted as an expert witness in asylum appeals involving Sri Lankans – mainly in the UK, but also in Canada, the USA, and several European countries.
 In 2003, 2006, and 2010, I made brief fact-finding visits to Sri Lanka, together with AJ Paterson – a leading immigration solicitor – to assess the human rights situation in Sri Lanka, producing reports for use as evidence in asylum appeal cases.
 In 2000/01 I carried out ESRC-funded research into uses of expert evidence in the British asylum courts, and subsequent AHRC-funded research on the asylum process in France and the UK is described below.

 AHRC Research Project